kyleblocksom/sagemaker-external-repo-access/documentation/deployment-guide.md

 This solution leverages a Lambda function that polls for the job details of the CodePipeline custom source action.
 Once there is a change on the source branch, the Lambda function triggers AWS CodeBuild execution and passes all the job-related information.
 Once CodeBuild complete its execution, the Lambda function then sends a success message to the CodePipeline source stage so it can proceed to the next stage.

-The Lambda function code needs to be uploaded to an S3 bucket in the same Region where the CloudFormation stack is being deployed.
+The Lambda function code needs to be uploaded to an S3 bucket in the same region where the CloudFormation stack is being deployed.
 To create a new S3 bucket, use the following AWS CLI commands:

 ```sh
 export ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text)